HouGui/figexport/README.md

 > **Note:** Other file formats in the input folder(s) will be ignored during the export process.

 ## Installation
-### Using Pip
 ```sh
 pip install figexport
 ```

-### Using Pre-built Executable
-A self-contained package is available on a the [Releases page](https://github.com/HouGui/figexport/releases).
-To install a specific executable version:
-1. Download the zip file of the version you want to use.
-2. Extract the downloaded file.

-To start the application from a terminal at any time, add the folder containing the `figexport` executable to your system path.

 ## Usage
 ### Configuration File Example